 More Articles On Elm

-I will be publishing another article on Elm very soon that is a continuation of the Instagram-clone code.
-It will include an API server to show how to use HTTP and AJAX calls in an Elm program, and it will show you how to embed and fullscreen an Elm component.
+I will be publishing another article on Elm (update: it has been published) very soon that is a continuation of the Instagram-clone code.
+It will include an API server to show how to use HTTP and AJAX calls.
+Furthermore, it will show you how to embed and fullscreen a component.
 This is vital if you want to use Elm today in an existing project and integrate components in a piecemeal fashion.